Honest Comparison · 2026 Edition

 Can I mix SwiftUI and UIKit?

 Yes, and most production apps do.
-UIViewControllerRepresentable embeds UIKit screens in SwiftUI.
-UIHostingController embeds SwiftUI in UIKit.
+UIViewControllerRepresentable and UIViewRepresentable embed UIKit screens and views in SwiftUI; UIHostingController embeds SwiftUI in a UIKit navigation stack.
 The bridge is solid — use whichever is right per screen.

 What's easier to hire for in 2026 — SwiftUI or UIKit developers?